GTMStack

 Common Mistakes

 Chasing volume over intent.
 A 10,000-volume keyword that attracts the wrong audience is worthless to your pipeline.
+We tracked 30 high-volume keywords we ranked for and found that 22 of them generated zero pipeline over a 6-month period.
 Every keyword should be validated against your ICP profile.

 Ignoring zero-volume keywords.
 Many high-value B2B keywords show “0” in SEO tools because the tools can’t detect search volumes below their threshold.
 If a keyword matches a real problem your ICP has, create content for it.
 You’ll often see traffic from related variations that the tools do track.

 Doing keyword research in isolation.
-Keyword research should involve your sales team, product team, and customer success team — not just the SEO person.
+Keyword research should involve your sales team, product team, and customer success team.
+Not just the SEO person.
 These teams have direct access to the language your buyers use.
+The best keyword ideas we’ve found came from sales call transcripts, not keyword tools.

 Treating keyword research as a one-time activity.
 Markets shift, new competitors emerge, and your ICP’s vocabulary evolves.
 Keyword research that’s 12 months old is keyword research that’s missing opportunities.